 Template by Methodology

 The PMBOK Guide treats the charter as a single artefact authored during the Initiating process group (PMBOK 6) or, in the 7th edition, as the activation document for the Stakeholder Engagement, Planning, and Project Work performance domains.
-Across both editions PMI is precise about two things: a charter has six required inputs and produces six required outputs.
-PMI is deliberately silent about layout, page count, font, and section ordering.
+In PMBOK 6 the Develop Project Charter process formally lists its inputs (business documents, agreements, enterprise environmental factors, organisational process assets) and produces two outputs: the project charter itself and an assumption log.
+What PMI is precise about is the charter's content, not its layout: it enumerates the elements the document must carry.
+PMI is deliberately silent about page count, font, and section ordering.
 That silence is the source of every "is this PMBOK-compliant?" argument in PMO review meetings.

-The practical reading: if your draft covers all six outputs with content traceable to the six inputs, it is PMBOK-aligned.
+The six elements below consolidate that content list into the sections most PMOs actually use.
+The practical reading: if your draft covers all of them with content traceable to the process inputs, it is PMBOK-aligned.
 If it skips overall risk, it is not.
 If it lists 14 risks instead of the recommended top three to five, it is still aligned, just over-engineered.
 The most common failure mode in PMBOK reviews is not format.
 It is missing the budget envelope, because sponsors hesitate to commit before planning, and PMs let them.

-PMBOK 6 itemises these as inputs to the Develop Project Charter process.
-PMBOK 7 folds them into the broader Stakeholder Engagement and Planning domains but does not remove the requirement.
+PMBOK 6 itemises the first five below as inputs to the Develop Project Charter process (business documents split into the business case and benefits management plan).
+The sixth, expert judgement and facilitation, is a tool of the process rather than an input.
+PMBOK 7 folds the inputs into the broader Stakeholder Engagement and Planning domains but does not remove the requirement.

 1. Business case